 redirect: https://auth.example.com/logon/LogonPoint/index.html

-- Authenticate to the gateway using a browser
+- authenticate to the gateway using a browser

 auth.example.com